Skip to content

 The first lane should start where this team already loses time.

 The goal is not autonomous selling.
-The goal is a calmer first-response lane: clearer inquiry routing, faster meeting follow-up, and cleaner pipeline records inside the systems the team already uses.
+The goal is a calmer sales document desk: clearer inquiry routing, export RFQ response packets, faster proposal and follow-up drafting, and cleaner pipeline records inside the systems the team already uses.

 New inquiries wait in one inbox until the founder reads them manually.

-Meeting notes exist, but the actual follow-up leaves late or inconsistently.
+Meeting notes exist, but proposal sections and follow-up messages leave late or inconsistently.

 The CRM gets updated after memory-based cleanup, not during the real workflow.